paalaxus/data-analysis-portfolio/README.md

 **Description:** Obtained a dataset of Airbnb listings and tried to determine the most popular listings
 **Technology:** Python
 **Results:** Successfully explored data and made a visualization

+### Breast Cancer ETL
+**Description:** A simple ETL pipeline that extracts data from a breast cancer CSV file obtained from Kaggle, transforms it to include only diagnosis and radius_mean, and loads it into a new CSV file. </br>
+**Technology:** Python, Pandas
+**Results:** Successfuly created a new csv file with the filter

 ### Fitbit Data Analysis